 Value: Approximately $200,000

 The Beard Scholarship is named for the first valedictorian of Roanoke College who presented his address in 1847.
 This scholarship covers full tuition, room and board for four years.
 Beard Scholars are required to maintain a cumulative grade point average of at least 3.3 at Roanoke College to continue this award.
-Up to three Beard Scholars are recognized each year.
+Up to two Beard Scholars are recognized each year.

 The David Bittle Scholarship